adobe/aio-cli-plugin-aem-cloud-service-migration/config/README.md

 ### index-converter

-The repository modernizer expects the following configurations to be specified for execution :
+The index converter expects the following configurations to be specified for execution :
--   `ensureIndexDefinitionContentPackageJcrRootPath` : Absolute path to the jcr_root directory
+-   `ensureIndexDefinitionContentPackageJcrRootPath` : Path to the jcr_root directory of the package containing the **Ensure Index Definitions** (please ignore if there are no Ensure Index Definitions).
- of the package containing the Ensure Index Definitions (please ignore if there are no Ensure Index Definitions).
+-   `ensureIndexDefinitionConfigPackageJcrRootPath` : Path to the jcr_root directory of the package containing the **Ensure Index OSGI Configuration** (please ignore if there are no Ensure Index Definitions).
 -   `aemVersion` : Version of AEM customer is on, used to determine the baseline index definitions.
 -   `customOakIndexDirectoryPath` : Path to the customer OAK Index Definition directory.
 -   `filterXMLPath` : Path to the existing package `filter.xml` file.